geyang/zaku/docs/index.md

 <link rel="stylesheet" href="_static/title_resize.css">

 Zaku is a light-weight task queue backed by redis for machine learning workloads.
+Zaku is built by researchers at MIT in fields including robotics, computer vision, and computer graphics.

+- light-weight and performant
+- scalable and versatile.
+- Open source, licensed under MIT

 **To Install:**